pivotal/docs-tap/getting-started/about-consuming-services.hbs.md

 A **service instance** is a logical grouping of one or more Kubernetes resources that together expose a known capability through a well-defined interface.
-For example, a theoretical "MySQL" service instance might consist of a `MySQLDatabase` and a `MySQLUser` resource.
+For example, a theoretical MySQL service instance might consist of a `MySQLDatabase` and a `MySQLUser` resource.
 When considering compatibility of service instances for Tanzu Application Platform, one of the resources of a service instance must adhere to the [Service Binding for